zainrank70/Typerscript/README.md

         size: string;
         quantity: number;
     };
-}
+    displaycountry: (country: string) => string; // method signature }
 ```

+**Method Signatures in Type Aliases:**
+- Type aliases can include methods (functions) as properties
+- Syntax: `methodName: (param1: type1, param2: type2) => returnType`
+- Defines the **signature** (structure) of the function, not the implementation
+- The actual function is provided when creating the object
+- Example: `displaycountry: (country: string) => string` means the method takes a string and returns a string

 **Benefits:**
 - Can be used as function parameters: `function calculateTotal(product: Product)`
 - Can be reused across multiple variables
 - Better IDE autocomplete and IntelliSense
 - Self-documenting code
+- Can include methods that objects must implement

 **Optional Properties:**
 - Marked with `?` after the property name